oferei/json-gate/README.md

 The JSON object is edited in-place.
 In other words, the default values are set to the original JSON object, not a returned copy.

+### enum

+An array containing all possible values.
+The instance must equal one of the values.

 ### properties